 - a) Care and consideration for a person's wellbeing is the primary focus when responding to any disclosure, when seeking a resolution and when addressing any formal complaint of sexual assault or sexual harassment. - b) Students have the responsibility to not sexually harass or abuse others and must discontinue behaviour demonstrated to have offended, humiliated or intimidated another person. - c) Students and staff are encouraged to intervene safely when they encounter instances of unacceptable behaviour.
-As an active bystander students and staff can: - i. notice events and interpret the event as requiring intervention; - ii. intervene in the situation safely which may involve directly challenging or confronting perpetrators or potential perpetrators, distracting either party or getting help from others. - d) A person who experiences sexual assault or harassment may choose to disclose the incident(s), which involves sharing information about the incident(s) to seek support and/or resources. - e) A person who experiences sexual assault or harassment may choose to make a formal internal complaint of the incident(s) and seek a response action from AAPoly. - f) A person who experiences sexual assault or harassment is entitled to report their experience to the police or make a formal complaint with the Victorian Equal Opportunity and Human Rights Commission and will be advised of these options. - g) Disclosures of sexual harassment or sexual assault will be managed in a compassionate manner and any case under formal resolution will be managed promptly, fairly and confidentially, ensuring due process to all parties.
+As an active bystander students and staff can: - i. notice events and interpret the event as requiring intervention. - ii. intervene in the situation safely which may involve directly challenging or confronting offenders or potential offenders, distracting either party or getting help from others. - A person who experiences sexual assault or harassment may choose to disclose the incident(s), which involves sharing information about the incident(s) to seek support and/or resources. - e) A person who experiences sexual assault or harassment may choose to make a formal internal complaint of the incident(s) and seek a response action from AAPoly. - f) A person who experiences sexual assault or harassment is entitled to report their experience to the police or make a formal complaint with relevant regulator such as The Australian Human Rights Commission or the Victorian Equal Opportunity and Human Rights Commission and will be advised of these options. - g) Disclosures of sexual harassment or sexual assault will be managed in a compassionate manner and any case under formal resolution will be managed promptly, fairly and confidentially, ensuring due process to all parties. - h) Formal complaints of misconduct will proceed in accordance with AAPoly's Sexual Assault and Sexual Harassment Procedure. - i) Attention will be given to minimizing the number of times and number of people to whom one is required to recount their experience/s of assault or harassment. - j) A person who makes a formal complaint has the right to have their chosen supporter or representative involved in the process and the option to stop the process at any time.
+All students involved are entitled to regular and timely communication about the progress of the investigation and its outcome. - k) An alleged offender has the right to know the details of a report made against them and has a right to respond and have a supporter or representative chosen by them present when they respond to the allegations made. - No one will be treated unfairly as a result of a complaint of sexual assault or sexual harassment.
+Immediate disciplinary action will be taken against anyone who victimises or retaliates against someone who has made a complaint or against whom a complaint is made. - m) Any student found to have sexually assaulted or harassed another person will be subject to disciplinary action as per the procedure

-- Formal complaints of misconduct will proceed in accordance with AAPoly's Sexual Assault and Sexual Harassment Procedure and the Student Non-Academic Misconduct Policy and Procedure. - i) Attention will be given to minimizing the number of times and number of people to whom one is required to recount their experience/s of assault or harassment. - j) A person who makes a formal complaint has the right to have their chosen supporter or representative involved in the process and the option to stop the process at any time.
-All students involved are entitled to regular and timely communication about the progress of the investigation and its outcome. - k) An alleged perpetrator has the right to know the details of a report made against them and has a right to respond and have a supporter or representative chosen by them present when they respond to the allegations made. - No one will be treated unfairly as a result of a complaint of sexual assault or sexual harassment.
-Immediate disciplinary action will be taken against anyone who victimises or retaliates against someone who has made a complaint or against whom a complaint is made. - m) Any student found to have sexually assaulted or harassed another person will be subject to disciplinary action that may include an apology, counseling, suspension or exclusion depending on the severity and persistence of the behaviour. - n) Any staff found to have sexually assaulted or harassed another person will be subject to disciplinary action described in the Staff Handbook. - Students who experience sexual assault or harassment are entitled to academic special consideration and to support with navigating the special consideration process. - p) Individual disclosures and reports of sexual assault or sexual harassment will be collected and stored confidentially, accessible only by key staff responsible for the student's safety. - q) De-identified data on disclosures and formal reports of sexual assault and sexual harassment will be collected to determine the effectiveness of AAPoly's response procedures for continuous improvement processes. - r) Where students experience sexual assault or sexual harassment on placement, the local procedures at the site of the placement will apply, in addition to AAPoly's policy and procedure.
+- n) Any staff found to have sexually assaulted or harassed another person will be subject to disciplinary action described in the Staff Handbook. - Students who experience sexual assault or harassment are entitled to academic special consideration and to support with navigating the special consideration process. - p) Individual disclosures and reports of sexual assault or sexual harassment will be collected and stored confidentially, accessible only by counsellors. - q) De-identified data on disclosures and formal reports of sexual assault and sexual harassment will be collected to determine the effectiveness of AAPoly's response procedures for continuous improvement processes. - r) Where students experience sexual assault or sexual harassment on placement, the local procedures at the site of the placement will apply, in addition to AAPoly's policy and procedure.